amy-bo/DSP/README.md

 ## Current state

-- If they remember, people manually upload graphs of their data to [forum.amybo.org](https://forum.amybo.org)
+- If they remember, people manually upload graphs of their data to [forum.amybo.org](https://forum.amybo.org) - at least 2 have to date
 - Volunteers have to buy their own bioreactors
 - We have volunteers, but none have both the time and ability to set this system up.

 ## Existing Tech

 - The electroPioreactor is detailed [here](https://amy.bo/electropioreactor)
 - It is based on the Pioreactor which is thoroughly documented at [docs.pioreactor.com](https://docs.pioreactor.com)
+- We have no volunteer database, but can request input from volunteers via [our forum](https://forum.amybo.org) and [YouTube](https://amy.bo/YouTube)

 ## Scope